 The joyous label captures the essence of this wine.
 The French would call this a ‘gouleyant’ wine, meaning that it is gluggable or smashable.

-The 2018 cuvee is particularly good.
-It is fresh, it is low in alcohol, it is expressive of the Gamay grape and it is gluggable.
+The 2019 cuvee is particularly good.
+It is fresh, it has vibrant colour, it is expressive of the Gamay grape and it is gluggable.

 Domaine de la Garrelière Touraine Le Blanc 2017

 This entry-level wine from the Touraine appellation is made from 100% Sauvignon Blanc.
 This grape variety is very popular at the eastern end of the Loire running from Sancerre through to Touraine where it thrive on the rolling plains below the interesting city of Tours.

 The Sauvignon Blanc provides the characteristic aromas and taste profiles that you expect from wines made from this grape in the Loire Valley, however the vines have been treated biodynamically therefore the vines and the grapes are healthier.